survivejs/webpack-book/manuscript/extending/01_loaders.md

 - When developing loaders locally, consider setting up a `resolveLoader.alias` to clean up references.
 - Pitching stage complements the default behavior allowing you to intercept and to attach metadata.

 You'll learn to write plugins in the next chapter.
-Plugins allow you to intercept webpack's execution process and they can be combined with loaders to develop more advanced functionality.
+Plugins allow you to intercept webpack's execution process, and they can be combined with loaders to develop more advanced functionality.